 So how did that go then when you finally put your work out there, what was the response?
 Were you happy?

-First, I shared my work with my friends on Facebook and everyone was, “Okay, wow, it’s beautiful and blah blah blah.”
+First, I shared my work with my friends on Facebook and everyone was, “Okay, wow, it’s beautiful.”
 But that’s not something that drives me.
 The best satisfaction for me is if I am satisfied myself.

 It sounds terrible but, it’s like, for example, I’m shooting when I see a model and it really works and the model is really gorgeous.
 She has this or he has this energy, it’s there and you see it in the picture, that’s the moment I’m really satisfied.
 That’s the top, and then when I share it on Instagram, the next level is when you have people you really look up to – for me, those are painters mostly – and they really like my work.
 For me, that is really the best thing that could ever happen.